Elliot438b/Templar/README.md

 # Templar
 > Christianity and the Knights Templar.

-> do something with eosjs on EOS blockchain.
+> Do something with eosjs on EOS blockchain.